taobataoma/meanTorrent/README.md

 * enable/disable SSL mode in production environment change the `secure` option in `config/env/production.js`

 ## Getting Started With meanTorrent
-Before you to start the meanTorrent application, Please explore `config/env/torrent.js` for many environment configuration options, you can change all  configuration items of you Caring, such as:
+Before you to start the meanTorrent application, Please explore `config/env/comm-variable.js` and `config/env/torrent.js` for many environment configuration options, you can change all  configuration items of you Caring, such as:

 ```javascript